jlyonsmith/git_extra_rs/README.md

 ## To Do

+- Add `pull-request` command that creates a pull request from `origin` to `upstream`
-- Add a `fork` command that will fork and add `origin` and `upstream` remote from the command line
+- Add `fork` command that will fork an `upstream` and add an `origin` from the command line
-- Add a `set-config` command that updates local config based on a cloud based config
+- Add `set-config` command that updates local config based on a cloud based config